One-on-One Peer Tutoring

 Peer tutoring begins with your TRIO Student Success Specialist (SSS), who will then schedule a meeting for you with the TRIO Academic Coordinator (AC).
 The AC is responsible for matching you with a tutor(s).

-We have assembled a highly qualified and talented group of your peers to assist you with your class.
+We have assembled a highly qualified and talented group of your peers to assist you with your classes.
 Our tutors are not only well-versed in the subject area they tutor, but also are knowledgeable about test preparation, learning difficulties, study habits, and time management.

 It is your responsibility to attend all sessions prepared and on time.
 If you miss sessions your tutoring may be canceled.